-One of the most common skiing and snowboarding injuries is shoulder injury.
-So today, I will share three exercises that you can do if you have shoulder weakness that affects your shoulder function.
+Shoulder injuries are common in skiing and snowboarding.
+So, I will share three exercises that you can do if you have shoulder weakness that affects your shoulder function.
+Enjoy!

-“Today, I was at the gym working out and my workout partner noticed that my shoulder blades were winging when I was doing push ups.
+“Today, I was at the gym working out, and my workout partner noticed that my shoulder blades were winging [sticking out] when I was doing pushups.
 Is this a bad thing?
-What are some exercise that I can do to fix this?”
+What are some exercises that I can do to fix this?”

-This means that when you are performing push ups, bringing upper body movement, the shoulder blades play a role.
-The muscles around the shoulder blade need to turn on and bring those shoulder blades up against your back and stay there.
-If they are winging, that means they show weakness, poor activation and endurance.
+When you are performing pushups, during the upper body movement, the shoulder blades play a role.
+The muscles around the shoulder blade need to turn on, bringing those shoulder blades up against your back and staying there.
+If they are winging, that means they are showing weakness, poor activation, and endurance.

 #1 – Set the Scapula